 I had not yet tried warming the food up in a frying pan, but had a feeling that Missy would not have any problem eating the cooked Darwin’s food as we had fed cooked protein at the very beginning of our transition from kibble to a homemade diet.

-If you didn’t catch our article describing our first few steps into the homemade dog food world, please click below:
+If you didn’t catch my article describing our first few steps into the homemade dog food world, please click below:

 As expected, Missy had no trouble keeping her cooked Darwin’s food down!